INRIA/scikit-learn-mooc/slides/overfit.md

 At the opposit end of the spectrum, when we are fitting a polynomial of degree 1, the model is too simple for the data at hand.
-We say that it underfit.
-Its best possible fit does not approximate well the data generative process.
-On the positive side, it captures little noise, and as a consequence the fit on the limited data gets very to the best possible fit on an infinite amount of data.
+We say that it underfits.
+Its best possible fit cannot approximate well the data-generating process.
+On the positive side, it captures little noise, As a consequence even with limited data, the empirical fit is close to the best possible fit on an infinite amount of data.

 --